couple looking at housing development

 Active Purchasing Model

-A new active purchasing approach will also be used by HUD for the delivery of the next 1,000 social housing places.
+A new active purchasing approach will also likely be used by HUD for the delivery of the next 1,000 social housing places.
 This approach will be developed during the second half of 2024 for ministerial approval.
 Active purchasing will include establishing some strategic partnerships with key providers in the immediate term, with further information on this expected around August / September 2024.

 We will communicate further information about allocation of the 1000 places in October 2024.